Rachnerd/angular2/README.md

 This RestService can be provided in multiple parts of the application with different rest urls.

 #### Generics
 _Thanks to Wouter Oet_

 Instead of injecting strings, we're going to create a better solution using generic types.

 ```
 Copy RestService's content to the GenericRestService (don't copy the OpaqueToken).
 ```
-Unlike RestService, the GenericService will not be used in the code directly.
+Unlike RestService, the GenericService does not have to be used in the code directly.
-We have to create different services that extend this GenericService, but first we have to make GenericRestService ready for proper inheritance.
+We can create different services that extend this GenericService, but first we have to make GenericRestService ready for proper inheritance.

 ```